 }

-The feature is available only from Windows Vista, hence the verification of the version number of the OS. "/Restart" is the command line used to restart the application.
-It is thus possible to know if the application starts normally or after a crash.
-The second argument is used to specify when the application can restart automatically.
-RestartRestrictions.None indicates that the application must restart in all cases.
+The feature is available only on Windows Vista and later, hence the OS version check. "/restart" is the command-line argument passed when restarting the application, which lets you determine whether the application is starting normally or recovering from a crash.
+The second argument specifies when the application is allowed to restart automatically.
+RestartRestrictions.None indicates that the application should restart in all cases.

 C#